ReuterJo/ML-Breakout/README.md

 # ML-Breakout
-Implementing the classic game Breakout using the Unity ML-Agents Toolkit.
+Implementing the classic game Breakout using the Unity ML-Agents Toolkit for OSU CS467.